CSoellinger/SilverStripe-PlasticStudio-Search/README.md

+***!!!
+Note: This is a fork from [https://github.com/PlasticStudio/Search](https://github.com/PlasticStudio/Search) and exists only till pull request will be accepted.
+If they will not this addon will try to keep same feature like existing forks.
+Differences to the forks are some config features like include_css or include_js or the extended JoinTables thing.
+If Pull Request will be merged i would delete this repo and you should go back to [https://github.com/PlasticStudio/Search](https://github.com/PlasticStudio/Search).***

+---

 The built-in SilverStripe search form is a very simple search engine.
 This plugin takes SQL-based searching to the next level, without requiring the implementation of a full-blown search engine like Solr or Elastic Search.
 It is designed to bring data-oriented filters on top of the simple text search functionality.